-- For professional employees, employees not represented by a union, and confidential Support Staff at Bloomington, see Policy 6.4.
+- For professional employees, employees not represented by a union, and confidential Support Staff at Bloomington, see the Corrective Action policy.

-- For Support Staff at Bloomington, see Policy 6.3.
+- For Support Staff at Bloomington and Northwest, see Policy 6.3.

-- For Service Maintenance employees at Bloomington, see Policy 6.4.
+- For Service Maintenance employees at Bloomington, Indianapolis, and South Bend, see Policy 8.1.

 A self-audit to determine if just cause exists

 Answer yes or no to each question on the audit.
 More information about each element is available by selecting the appropriate heading.
 A "yes" response to all seven questions indicates that just cause for discipline does likely exist, however just cause may occasionally exist even if fewer than all seven are answered in the affirmative.
 Contact UHRS for assistance in making the final determination.